 Software license servers

 Software licensing solutions give companies access to software license servers in order to track and manage license use.
-This is critical because large companies often have tens if not hundreds of different types of softwares in use and tracking the licenses manually can be impossible.
+This is critical because large companies often have tens if not hundreds of different types of software in use and tracking the licenses manually can be impossible.

 Software license servers guarantee that companies are using licenses as agreed upon (as disclosed in proprietary licenses that lay out the legal aspects of software use).
 This will stop companies from having too many users on a certain license for example.